rocicorp/replicache/README.md

 This will walk you through Replicache account setup.

-### Step 2: Implement Transaction ID Table

-Replicache mutations are identified by a _Transaction ID_, which is a per-client incrementing integer.
-It is your responsibility to return the highest processed transaction ID with each client view request.

-In order to correct implement

 ### Step 2: Downstream Sync (Server)

 You will need to implement a *Client View* endpoint  that returns the data that should be available locally on the client for each user.
 Replicache will frequently query this endpoint and calculate a diff to return to each client.